Zhou-lab-SUDA/PathoBase/README.md

 # PathoBase
-An open database for storing and processing the genomes of multiple pathogens, providing genomic information including dcgMLST typing[^ref1], genome annotation, and plasmid prediction.
+PathoBase is an open bioinformatics platform for storing, analyzing, and processing microbial pathogen genomes.
+The database provides comprehensive genomic analysis capabilities, including distributed core genome Multi-Locus Sequence Typing (dcgMLST) [^ref1], automated genome annotation, and advanced plasmid prediction algorithms.

 ## Quick Start
-PathoBase is a database built upon the foundation of the earlier [EnteroBase](https://enterobase.warwick.ac.uk/)[^ref2], operated and maintained by the research group of Prof. Zhemin Zhou at Soochow University.
-It is a fully web-based centralized database, and [Google Chrome](https://www.google.com/chrome/) is recommended for access.
-PathoBase shares the same usage logic as EnteroBase.
-Therefore, if you have previously used EnteroBase, you should find PathoBase quite familiar.
+PathoBase was developed based on the open-source framework of [EnteroBase](https://enterobase.warwick.ac.uk/)[^ref2], and is currently maintained by Professor Zhemin Zhou's research group at Soochow University.
+As a web-based centralized database, PathoBase is optimized for use with [Google Chrome](https://www.google.com/chrome/) and maintains similar interface logic to EnteroBase, making it immediately familiar to users of that platform.

-The homepage of PathoBase displays available bacterial databases (currently including *A. baumannii*, *A. pittii*, and *S. aureus*) along with an overview of the corresponding bacterial genome counts.
-You can click on any database to access genomic information for the selected pathogen.
-However, guest accounts cannot download genome assembly results or create GrapeTree visualizations.
-We strongly recommend registering and logging in to unlock the full functionality of PathoBase.
-Let's start with account registration:
+The PathoBase homepage displays the available bacterial databases—currently featuring *Acinetobacter pittii*, *Acinetobacter baumannii*, and *Staphylococcus aureus*—along with real-time statistics on genome counts for each pathogen.
+Users can access species-specific genomic information by selecting any of these databases.
+While limited browsing is available to guest users, full functionality—including genome assembly downloads and GrapeTree visualizations—requires registration and authentication.

-### Registration
+### Account Registration
-Click the **Register** button in the upper-right corner of the homepage.
-In the pop-up window, fill in your username, password, email address, and personal information.
-After completing the required fields, click **Register**.
-A verification email will be sent to your provided email address.
-Follow the verification link in the email to complete registration and log in to PathoBase.

-### Login
+For potential use of Reviewers, we offered a DEMO administrator account:
+Account: `zhemin`
+Password: `Soochow`

+To register for PathoBase:

+1. Click the Register button in the upper-right corner of the homepage
+2. Complete all required fields in the registration form, including username, password, email address, and institutional affiliation
+3. Submit the form by clicking Register
+4. Check your email for a verification message containing an activation link
+5. Follow the verification link to activate your account and gain access to PathoBase

+Logging In
+Users with existing accounts can authenticate by:

+1. Clicking the Log In button
+2. Entering their username and password credentials
+3. Selecting the "Remember me" option (optional) for persistent sessions

-Users with existing accounts or those accessing PathoBase via verification credentials can log in by clicking the **Log In** button.
-Enter your username and password to access most content of PathoBase.
-We provide a brief tutorial for first-time users, or you may explore the database structure, analysis workflows, and the **dcgMLST + HierCC**[^ref3] algorithm independently.
+First-time users will receive a brief tutorial introducing key features, though experienced users may choose to explore the database structure, analysis workflows, and the dcgMLST + HierCC (Hierarchical Clustering of cgMLST) 3 algorithm independently.

 ## Tutorial based on a simple case
 PathoBase excels in storing genomes and clustering newly deposited genomes using **dcgMLST + HierCC**, making it particularly effective in identifying epidemiological associations between strains.
 We will guide you step by step through an actual example to help you master the basic functionalities of PathoBase.